AN EXTRAORDINARY SELF-HELP PROGRAM

 The author created, developed and delivered, ROARHEART™, a highly successful and liberating program.
-A project they continue to develop and design since 1998, delivered between 2010 - 2015 with astounding outcomes [participant informed] for young girls and adult neurodivergent women including LGBTQIA2S+kin, aged 12 - 25 years.
+A project they continue to develop and design since 1998, delivered between 2010 - 2015 with astounding outcomes for young people and adults including LGBTQIA2S+kin, aged 12 - 25 years.

 Who bravely and courageously made the decision to entirely devote their life, putting their career, business or launching the program nationally on hold, to be their autistic, neurodivergent child's 24/7 Carer.
 First assisting their and their child's recovery due to the trauma from the education system to discover a ROARHEART™ approach to their young child's autistic/neurodivergent learning and living which made sense as the approach, without question, demonstrated it's an extraordinary success with supporting and reconnecting traumatised, disengaged and struggling humans.

 Understanding the ROARHEART™ program provided opportunities where there were none.
 It was excruciating for the author not being able to launch the program after nearly twenty years of dedicated and relentless work on the amazing project.

 The other facilitator of the program, late self-diagnosed autistic (after their child's autism diagnosis), are also assisting their child's recovery as a 24/7 Carer due to the trauma from the education system, as it is, and family violence.
 Their life too is 'on hold' to help save their's and their own child's life as well, fighting for the government, emergency and professional assistance support for them both.

 In the meantime, while the ROARHEART™ program is 'on hold' both the program developer and it's facilitator they learn how to be 'participants' where their children are the 'facilitators'.
 They both support their children to love, trust, revel and lead with their brilliant neurodivergence by following their child's inbuilt inexplicable knowledge within – their intuition – in all matters concerning them.

 "My parent (also late self–diagnosed autistic/neurodivergent) remembered and shared with me, 2 days before putting this blurb together when she hugged a 150–year–old Morton Bay Fig Tree she heard these words...